shelf-cms/shelf-slim-backend/README.md

 - Modify the logic of events at `functions/index.js`
 - Add a new payment gateway by inspecting `functions/gateways` folder and reading [The SHELF Gateways Docs 📖](https://www.shelf-cms.io/docs/backend/payments)

+# 👋 Contribution Guide
+Any contribution is welcome.
+Here are some, that will be cool to add:
+- More Payment Gateways
+- Automatic bootstrap script
+- Better docs
+- Anything you feel is an improvement

+Also, feel free to fork and make it your own, for your own projects